semrush/intergalactic/website/docs/data-display/line-chart/line-chart.md

 tabName: Guide
 ---

-> 💡 The basic data visualization rules in widgets with graphs are described in [Data vizualization](/data-display/data-visualization/).
+> 💡 Basic data visualization rules in widgets with graphs are described in [Data vizualization](/data-display/chart/).

 @## Description